-Aim: The aim was to describe, in a prospective manner, the clinical, histopathological, and epidemiological characteristics of lung cancer patients who attended as outpatients at the LluísAlcanyís, Xàtiva Medical Oncology Hospital, València, Spain from January 2004 to July 2014.
+Aim: The aim was to describe, in a prospective manner, the clinical, histopathological and epidemiological characteristics of lung cancer patients who attended as outpatients at the Lluís Alcanyís, Xàtiva Medical Oncology Hospital, València, Spain from January 2004 to July 2014.
 We also analyzed survival and compared our data with that reported in the literature.

 Conclusion: Squamous cell carcinoma continues to be the most frequent histological type in our area.
-Male and smoking is associated with lung carcinoma while adenocarcinoma more often occurs in females.
+Male and smoking is associated with lung carcinoma while ADC more often occurs in females.
 Over the time, our epidemiological and histological patterns have not changed, possibly in relation to maintenance of smoking habits.

-Keywords: Epidemiology, lung cancer, histology, smoking, survival
+Epidemiology, histology, lung cancer, smoking, survival

 The primary objective was to describe the lung cancer characteristics of patients followed for up to 10 years, from 2004 to 2014, and to study the evolution of the disease over these years.
-In addition, we herein describe their epidemiologic characteristics, correlations, prognostic factors through these years.
+In addition, we herein describe their epidemiologic characteristics, correlations, and prognostic factors through these years.

-This was a single-centre study, prospectively performed at the Medical Oncology Unit of our hospital.
-All patients seen by our medical consultation (not all with a diagnosis of lung cancer) were prospectively included in our data-base registry.
+This was a single-center study, prospectively performed at the Medical Oncology Unit of our hospital.
+All patients seen by our medical consultation (not all with a diagnosis of lung cancer) were prospectively included in our database registry.
 During the study period, our hospital served a predominantly rural community, with a population of about 210,000 in which geographic mobility was low.
 Our lung cancer medical unit treated and monitored patients by the same oncologist.
 Candidates for surgery and radiotherapy were referred to other hospitals for treatment, as our hospital does not offer this specialty.

 Genetic testing, when performed, was for epidermal growth factor receptor (EGFR) and other NSCLC-driving mutations.
 Screening for drug-sensitive EGFR mutations was conducted as part of a clinical assistance program, since June 2010, by peptide nucleic acid-locked nucleic acid polymerase chain reaction clamp-based testing.
 Those not analysed have been recorded as “not determined”.
 Anaplastic lymphoma kinase (ALK) translocations were determined via fluorescence in situ hybridization since June 2012.
 We did not study K-RAS mutations as part of standard of care.
 Other aspects relevant to prognosis, such as the Eastern Cooperative Oncology Group score, treatment type, weight loss, smoking habits were not recorded.